briansimiyuj/doctor-appointment-app/README.md

         b.
 Create a button to submit the notes
           i.
 Attach handleSubmit as an onClick event handler

         c.
-Create a button to schedule a follow up appointment
+Create a button to schedule a follow up appointment if followUpDate is selected and appointmentToAddNotes is available
          i.
-Attach triggerFollowUpScheduling as an onClick event handler if appointmentToAddNotes is available
+Attach triggerFollowUpScheduling as an onClick event handler if appointmentToAddNotes is available ii.
+Make the button disabled if appointmentToAddNotes is null and followUpDate is not selected

       5. Retrieve pendingFollowUp, confirmFollowUpScheduling and cancelFollowUpScheduling from Schedule Follow Up Hook
       6. Create a Follow Up Modal component and mount it on the Add Notes Modal component if pendingFollowUp is true and pass pendingFollowUp, confirmFollowUpScheduling and cancelFollowUpScheduling as props